How to Block USB Device Access with Exceptions using Microsoft Intune

 End User Experience

-Once policy successfully applied, a user would not be able to access the USB media.
-The following error will be shown when user try to access USB media.
+Once the policy successfully applied, a user would not be able to access the USB media.
+The following error will be shown when the user tries to access USB media.

 Endpoint security | Device control profile | End User Experience